The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 The professional way of doing it right would be as follow: Take the parts to a chrome plating shop for electro-strip then a blast...glass or sand.
 Request that they leave an alkaline detergent rinse to give you time to paint.
 Metal parts will rust immediately otherwise.
 You may spray some oil (

-WD-40 or Mineral oil) on it, especially if you do not painting the item the same day the items got electro-strip.
+WD-40 [linked by editor to product info at Amazon] or Mineral oil) on it, especially if you do not painting the item the same day the items got electro-strip.

 Once you are ready to paint, you either remove the alkaline detergent by water hosing it down or use thinner to remove the oil.